 Ohio is in the Great Lakes Region of the US.
-The state is the 7th most populous state in the country with a population of about 11,613,423 as of July 1, 2015.
-Columbus is the biggest and the state capital.
+The state is the 7th most populous state in the country with a population of about 11,613,423.
+Columbus is the biggest city in Ohio as well as the state capital.
 Ohio is in between the Northeast and the Midwest, a strategic location that has helped it grow economically and expand.
-It has well-developed highways facilitating cargo and business traffic along its borders.
-To the north, Lake Erie with its 312 miles long coastline provides a port for cargo on transit.
-To the south is the Ohio River from which the state derives its name.
-To the east is Pennsylvania, Michigan to the Northwest, Indiana to the west and Ontario to the North, Kentucky to the south and West Virginia to the southeast.

-Columbus is the biggest town in Ohio and has a diverse economy based on education, banking, fashion, health care, food, defense, hospitality, technology and medical research.
-Forbes ranked the city in 2012 as the best place for working moms.
-In 2006, Ohio’s economy was the 7th strongest economy in the country.
-The city GDP was $94.7 billion in 2011.
-The city’s diversified economy saved Ohio from the US financial recession that began in 2007.
-The state has a population of 787,033 as of 2010 of which 61.5% are whites, 28% are African-American 4.1% Asians as the primary races.
-Columbus is a fusion of races with its urban, suburban and upcountry regions.
-It is home to about 34,952 LGBTs and is famous as the best city in the US for gays and Lesbians to live.
+Columbus is the largest city in Ohio and has a diverse economy based on education, banking, fashion, health care, food, defense, hospitality, technology and medical research.
 The city experiences a humid continental transitioning with the humid subtropical climate.
 The south has hot, wet summers and cold, dry winters.
 The state is prone to severe weather conditions typical of the Midwest like severe thunderstorms with lightning, large hail, and occasional tornadoes.

-Cleveland City in Ohio is located on the southern shore of Lake Erie, and North of Ohio.
-The 2010 census indicated that the town has a population of about 396,815 with 53.3% African-American, 37.3% white, and 4.4% from other races.
+Cleveland City is located on the southern shore of Lake Erie in northern Ohio.
 Manufacturing, healthcare, financial services, and biomedical facilities are the backbone of Cleveland’s economy.
 The city is home to world-class industries like Applied Industrial Technologies, NACCO Industries, Cliffs Natural Resources and KeyCorp.
 NASA maintains a facility in Cleveland; the Glenn Research Centre.
-The Cleveland Clinic is among the best health care facilities in the country and employs over 37,000 people as per 2008.
-Cleveland has a continental climate with four distinct seasons.
-The summers are hot and humid while winters and frigid and snowy.
-From mid-November, Cleveland experiences lake effect snow thanks to Lake Erie.